Generic Name: fluticasone propionate

 Fluticasone propionate has a molecular weight of 500.6.
 It is a white to off-white powder and is insoluble in water.

-Each gram of Cutivate® Ointment contains fluticasone propionate 0.05 mg in a base of liquid paraffin, microcrystalline wax, propylene glycol, and sorbitan sesquioleate.
+Each gram of Cutivate® Ointment contains fluticasone propionate 0.05 mg in a white to off-white translucent ointment base of liquid paraffin, microcrystalline wax, propylene glycol, and sorbitan sesquioleate.

 Cutivate - Clinical Pharmacology